HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

 AdaptiveAvgPool1d                        Yes      Yes      Yes     No        No       No        No        No       No     torch.nn
 AdaptiveAvgPool2d                        Yes      Yes      Yes     No        No       No        No        No       No     torch.nn
 AdaptiveAvgPool3d                        Yes      Yes      Yes     No        No       No        No        No       No     torch.nn
+AverageMaxPool2d                         Yes      Yes      Yes     No        No       No        No        No       No     torch.nn
+AverageMaxPool3d                         Yes      Yes      Yes     No        No       No        No        No       No     torch.nn
 AvgPool1d                                Yes      Yes      Yes     No        No       No        No        No       No     torch.nn
 AvgPool2d                                Yes      Yes      Yes     No        No       No        No        No       No     torch.nn
 AvgPool3d                                Yes      Yes      Yes     No        No       No        No        No       No     torch.nn